 Research positions are available for undergraduate students who are interested in research in the Department of Animal Sciences.
-Applicants must commit to full-time research over a 10 week period during summer 2018 and participate in the CFAES and University Denman undergraduate research forums spring semester 2019.
-Each position is awarded $3500.
-The award is distributed in two parts: $3000 is disbursed at the beginning of the summer of research and the remaining $500 is disbursed upon submission of an abstract to the CFAES undergraduate research forum.
-Research positions are located in Columbus and at the Ohio Agricultural Research and Development Center in Wooster, Ohio.
-Detailed position descriptions follow.
+Applicants must commit to full-time research over a 10 week period during summer 2024 and participate in the CFAES Undergraduate Research Forum spring semester 2025.
+Successful applicants receive a $4000 stipend.
+The award is distributed in two parts: $3500 is disbursed into your student account at the beginning of the summer of research and the remaining $500 is disbursed upon participation in the CFAES undergraduate research forum.
+Research positions are located on the OSU Columbus campus and at the Ohio Agricultural Research and Development Center (OARDC) in Wooster, Ohio.
+Positions include:

 Minimum requirements for application to these positions include: